 We helped the team design plates to ensure that data could be analyzed.
 It was very important to have the right controls at the right locations on the plate to be able to extract information from the raw data.

-We helped manage phenotypic data by designing a custom database to import colony size data produced by the plate imager and connect the phenotypic data and the samples recorded in the LIMS.
+We helped manage phenotypic data by designing a custom database to import colony size data produced by the plate imager and connect the phenotypic data and the samples recorded in the Laboratory Information Management System (LIMS).

-We developed data analysis services to perform the statistical analysis of colony size.
+We developed data analysis services to measure colony size and perform the statistical analysis.
 These scripts included spatial normalization based on the distance of individual colonies from the plate edge.

 Learn: analysis of phenotypic data

-This high-throughput yeast genetic screen uncovered major reproducibility issues with the qualitative test that was the commonly accepted standard in the field.
+The new high-throughput yeast genetic screen solved major reproducibility and sensitivity issues.
+Though qualitative experiments were commonly accepted standard in the field, automating experimental and analytical steps showed a dramatic improvement.
 Through the help and guidance of GenoFAB, the client was able to produce quantitative datasets that are more reproducible than the standard qualitative data.
 They have produced the most comprehensive set of data available to their community of interest.
-Analysis of this new kind of data is ongoing but it is expected to become the new standard in the field.
+Analysis of this new kind of data is ongoing, but it is expected to become the new standard in the field.